-The 1921 Peace Dollar was the first year of issue for the new series of silver dollars.
-Slightly more than one million coins were produced at the Philadelphia Mint during the period from December 28 to December 31, 1921.
-The coins would be released into circulation early in the following year.
+The 1921 Peace Dollar (Buy on eBay) was the first year of issue for the new series of silver dollars.
+In late December 1921, a total of 1,006,473 Peace Dollars were produced at the Philadelphia Mint.
+The coins would be released into circulation early the following year.

 1921 Peace Dollar Mintage and Specifications

 Designer: Anthony de Francisci

 Weight: 26.73 grams